The Laugh of the Medusa: Overview

 However, Cixous demonstrates that écriture féminine is not limited to "woman".
-She names Colette, Marguerite Duras, and Jean Genet as "the only inscriptions of femininity that [she has] ever seen".
+She names Colette, Marguerite Duras, and Jean Genet as "the only inscriptions of femininity that [she has] ever seen" in twentieth century French literature.
 She also criticises the women writers of the nineteenth century for writing to appeal to men.
 For Cixous, it is not anatomy that should define our identity; this is 'to confuse the biological and the cultural'.

 "The Laugh of the Medusa" is an exhortation and call for a "feminine mode" of writing which Cixous calls "white ink" and écriture féminine.
 Cixous builds the text using the elements of this mode and fills it with literary allusions.
 She instructs women to use writing as a means of authority.
 Cixous explores how the female body is closely connected to female authorship.
 She conveys this message by employing a conversational dialogue in which she instructs her audience directly.
 She urges her audience to write, using many direct conversational statements such as "Writing is for you, you are for you; your body is yours, take it."
 Cixous' repetition in her message that women must write for themselves and claim their bodies bridges the gap between the physicality of the female body and their authorship.
 In doing so she challenges the distinctions between theory and practice expanding on the feminist rhetorical tradition.
 "The Laugh of the Medusa" is successful in its creation of a writing style that allows women to claim authority because it was created on the foundation of the woman's claim to herself and her body, therefore eliminating the oppressive effects of patriarchal control of rhetoric.
 This text is also a critique of logocentrism and phallogocentrism, because it de-prioritizes the masculine form of reason traditionally associated with rhetoric, having much in common with Jacques Derrida's earlier thought.

-In homage to French theorists of the feminine, Laughing with Medusa was published by Oxford University Press in 2006.
+Inspiration for

+Inspired by Cixous' essay, a recent book titled Laughing with Medusa (2006) analyzes the collective work of Julia Kristeva, Luce Irigaray, Bracha Ettinger and Hélène Cixous.